exercism/jq/concepts/reduce/about.md

 ## Some things to keep in mind

 - In the reducing expression, `.` is the accumulator.
-  If the input is some object that you need to reference inside the reducing function, you'll want to store it in a variable.
+  If the input is some object that you need to reference inside the reducing function, you need to store it in a variable.

   ```jq
   {"apple": 10, "banana": 16, "carrot": 4}